mgree/smoosh/README.md

 Successfully tagged smoosh-web:latest
 ```

-If the build process was successful, there are now three tagged Docker images, which can be run interactively via `docker run -it [image tag]`.
-The three images are:
+If the build process was successful, there are now two tagged Docker images, which can be run interactively via `docker run -it [image tag]`.
+The two images are:

   - `smoosh`, a Docker environment with Smoosh installed as `/bin/smoosh`
   - `smoosh-test`, an extension of the `smoosh` image with unit and system tests
-  - `smoosh-web`, an extension of the `smoosh` image with a web-based interface to the Shtepper

 ### Running tests using the Docker image